mridul037/mridul037/README.md

 **Quote of the hour:**

-There is not only a close analogy between the operations of the mind in general reasoning and its operations in the particular science of Algebra, but there is to a considerable extent an exact agreement in the laws by which the two classes of operations are conducted.
+If debugging is the process of removing software bugs, then programming must be the process of putting them in.

-~ George Boole
+~ Edsger W. Dijkstra
 <pre>

 </pre>